Shining-Trapezohedron/p2_CMPUT275/README.txt

 fish_artist can be used for other fish pictures, just need to vary parameters and take appropriate measures

 Need to do:
-- Handle several fish going across screen, possibly another class file for that?
+-W Handle several fish going across screen, possibly another class file for that?
-- Handle collisions
+-W Handle collisions
 - Need some sort of score counter
 - Instructions for playing
 - Buttons for starting, pausing and restarting
 - Need to handle deaths, i.e when the main_fish collides with other bigger fish
 - Need to handle background drawing